j3rrywan9/go-study/doc/ultimate_go_programming.md

 Your literal values in Go are constants of a kind, they're unnamed constants, constants of a kind can be implicitly converted by the compiler, which means that you can't really have enumerations in Go.
 You're not gonna get those compiler protections.
 Once a compiler is based on a type, then the full laws of type are gonna restrict its ability to be anything other than its particular precision.

+## Data Structures

+### Data-Oriented Design

+Now, I've said a few times already in this training material that what data-oriented design is about is the understanding that every problem you solve is a data problem.
+We are all data scientists at the end of the day.
+Integrity comes from the data, our performance is going to be coming from the data, everything we do, our mental models, everything's going to be coming from the data.
+If you don't understand the data you're working with you don't understand the problem you're trying to solve, because all problems are specific and unique to the data that you are working with, and data transformations are at the heart of everything we do, every function, every method, every encapsulation is really around the data transformations that we're working on.

+I want to just keep reiterating this thing, that data-oriented design is about understanding the data, writing the code that we need, the algorithms that we need and eventually decoupling those algorithms that we have in the concrete to deal with the data changes.
+Everything we must do must be focused around minimizing, simplifying, and reducing the amount of code we need to solve every problem.

+### Arrays

+#### Mechanical Sympathy

+Also, small is fast, when we say small is fast, what we mean is, if the data you're working with is small enough to fit into the caches, and small enough to stay as close to the hardware thread as possible, you're also gonna see some better performance.

+Now the link list sits somewhere in between.
+We're probably getting cache line misses, because this data is not guaranteed to be on a predictable stride, but we're probably getting this data all on the same page.
+This is why, when we talk about a two meg page, if you're dealing with a system, like a database, or something that's gonna be very, very large amounts of memory in data storage, those two meg pages can come in really, really handy, because the TLB means more data on a page, and your TLB cache will be better off for it.
+So we're probably getting cache line misses on the link list, but we're not getting so many TLB misses, and we're falling somewhere in between, really interesting.

+#### Semantics

+But, the `for range` is a very special and powerful iterator in Go.
+The reason why it's so powerful is because the `for range` comes with two different semantics.
+Here we go again with semantics.
+There are value semantics and pointer semantics associated with the `for range`.

+### Slices

+#### Declare and Length and Reference Types

+But slices are the most important data structure in Go.
+This is something that you must learn, you must master, you can't cheat on because all of the data you'll be working with or at least the majority of it should be and probably will be stored in slices.